Albies hits 2-run homer on Rodón's second pitch and hot Braves romp 8-1 over skidding Yankees

 Aaron Judge and Juan Soto each struck out twice against Sale.
 Judge has 18 strikeouts in 30 career at-bats against him and Soto has six in seven at-bats.

-Riley also homered in the first.
-Jarred Kelenic hit a run-scoring single in the second, Ramón Laureano had an RBI double in the third and Olson hit a two-run homer in the fourth.
+Albies homered after Jarred Kelenic's leadoff single and Riley also homered in the first.
+Kelenic hit a run-scoring single in the second, Ramón Laureano had an RBI double in the third and Olson hit a two-run homer in the fourth.

 Riley was 2 for 3 with two walks and has 12 hits in his last 22 at-bats, including four homers and four doubles.
 Laureano had three doubles.